 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in these circumstances and bases:

-Generally, we do not rely on consent as a legal basis for processing your personal data although we will obtain your consent before sending direct marketing communications to you via email or text message.
+Generally, we do not rely on consent as a legal basis for processing your personal data although we will ensure that your consent has been obtained before sending direct marketing communications to you via email or text message.
 You have the right to withdraw consent to marketing at any time by contacting us and we will include unsubscribe or opt-out options in our communications.

 We have set out below, in a table format, a description of all the ways in which we may use your personal data, and which of the legal bases we rely on to do so.
 We have also identified what our legitimate interests are where appropriate.